DaoCloud/DaoCloud-docs/docs/en/docs/insight/user-guide/quickstart/quickstart-catelogy.md

 # Start observing

-The DCE 5.0 platform realizes the management of multicloud and multi-cluster, and supports the creation of clusters.
-On this basis, Insight, as a multi-cluster unified observation solution, realizes the collection of multi-cluster observation data by deploying the insight-agent plug-in, and supports the realization of metrics, logs, and trace data through DCE 5.0 observability products.
+The DCE 5.0 platform realizes the management of multicloud and multicluster, and supports the creation of clusters.
+On this basis, Insight, as a multicluster unified observation solution, realizes the collection of multicluster observation data by deploying the insight-agent plug-in, and supports the realization of metrics, logs, and trace data through DCE 5.0 observability products.
 Inquire.

-`insight-agent` is a tool for observability to realize multi-cluster data collection.
+`insight-agent` is a tool for observability to realize multicluster data collection.
 After installation, it can realize automatic collection of metrics, logs and trace data without any modification.

 The cluster created through `container management` will install insight-agent by default, so here only provides guidance on how to enable the observation capability of the connected cluster.